jacobvarner/hoops-jacobvarner/_posts/2020-9-16-the-best-basketball-recruiters-in-the-sec-for-the-modern-recruiting-era.md

 John Calipari is obviously in a league all by himself when it comes to recruiting.
 There might be a few other coaches nationally that can rival his accomplishments on the recruiting trail, but no one in the SEC comes close.

-Calipari, in his 12 recruiting classes at Kentucky has 67 total players with an average 247 Sports Composite rating of 0.9826 and average star classification of 4.612.
+Calipari, in his 12 recruiting classes at Kentucky has 67 total players with an average 247 Sports Composite rating of 0.9826 and an average star classification of 4.612.

-With 46 total 5-star signees, Calipari at Kentucky has more than the next 13 SEC coaches combined and his 37 McDonald's All-Americans is 24 more than even SEC and college basketball legend Billy Donovan had in his 16 seasons at Florida.
+With 46 total 5-star signees, Calipari at Kentucky has more than the next 13 SEC coaches combined and his 37 McDonald's All-Americans are 24 more than even SEC and college basketball legend Billy Donovan had in his 16 seasons at Florida.

-When looking at the average ranking of his recruits, the 26.45 average is the only SEC result less than 100, and includes 24 different top-10 prospects
+When looking at the average ranking of his recruits, the 26.45 average is the only SEC result less than 100 and includes 24 different top-10 prospects

 {% include ad-content.html %}